anushka369/GeeksForGeeks/README.md

 ## GeeksforGeeks 🤓

-This repository contains solutions to various problems from [GeeksforGeeks](https://www.geeksforgeeks.org/).
+This repository contains solutions to various problems from [GeeksforGeeks](https://www.geeksforgeeks.org/), covering different topics.
+The goal is to improve problem-solving skills and understand efficient algorithms.

 ---